tannoah0586/AWB-Tracker/README.md

 # Description

-This application automates the monitoring of critical Air Waybills (AWBs) for supply chain engineers, streamlining their workflow.
-It fetches AWB data directly from Oracle Trade Management (OTM), identifies potential risks within shipments, allows users to specify lanes or shipments for proactive monitoring, and creates a shortlist of critical AWBs.
-In the future, it will generate reports and send notifications to service providers or users to alert them about potential or imminent shipment risks.
-By automating these tasks, the application reduces manual effort and enables supply chain engineers to focus on higher-value projects and strategic initiatives.
+This application streamlines supply chain management for engineers (users) by automating the monitoring of critical Air Waybills (AWBs).
+While designed to integrate with Oracle Trade Management (OTM), it currently fetches AWB data manually uploaded from OTM into Airtable via API.
+Key features include identifying potential shipment risks, allowing users to proactively monitor specific lanes or shipments, and creating a shortlist of critical AWBs.
+By automating these tasks, the application users to minimize manual effort and focus on strategic initiatives.
+Future enhancements will include generating reports and sending notifications to proactively address potential shipment issues.

 # User Stories